Retail: Protocols for returning to operation

 - Determine where splashing may occur and ensure appropriate PPE is used to protect the worker.

 - Workers handling recycled items should wash their hands after the task is complete.

 - When possible, consider stopping or reducing sales person or service providers’ travel by replacing it with virtual sales or service meetings.

 - Develop and train workers on travelling safe practices for hand hygiene, and surface cleaning while travelling, when visiting clients, and before and after meals.

 - When travelling cannot be avoided, consult the travel recommendations and restrictions at the BC Centre for Disease Control website to define the travel plan and safe practices.

 See the following links for additional information, guidance, or resources that may assist you in the development of your plan.

-- Recommendations for malls, shops and stores (BC CDC)
+- Retail stores (BC CDC)

 - Workplace guidance for sector employers and employees (Government of Canada)